Published January 10, 2013

-FRANKFURT, Germany – European Central Bank chief Mario Draghi has been in the job for a little over a year.
-Here are some of the key steps the bank has taken to ease Europe's financial crisis and provide a spark to the weak economy since he took office on Nov.
-1, 2011
+FRANKFURT, Germany – European Central Bank chief Mario Draghi has been in the job since November 2011.
+Here are some of the key steps the bank has taken to ease Europe's financial crisis and provide a spark to the weak economy since he took office:

 UNLIMITED BOND BUYS: The ECB announced Sept.
 6 that it is willing to purchase the bonds of heavily indebted countries and lower their borrowing costs — if they first ask for help from the eurozone bailout fund.